Unless otherwise stated, this contingency plan applies to all ships flying the flag of the Netherlands (including fishing trawlers > 75 meters).

-As of March 19th, 2020, the validity of Dutch Certificates of Competency and - Proficiency which will expire before or on June 30th, 2021, are granted an extended validity of 6 months (from date of expiry) but no longer than September 30th, 2021 whichever date comes first.
+As of March 19th 2020, the validity of Dutch Certificates of Competency and - Proficiency which will expire before September 19th 2020, are granted an extended validity of 6 months (from date of expiry).
 The individual seafarer will not be required to submit an application for renewal pending the COVID-19 related restrictions.

 The extended validity has been granted in order to provide sufficient time for the situation to get back to normal.

-The period of validity of 5 years for newly issued Certificates of Competency and Certificates of Proficiency will start from the expiry date of the previous certificates.
+As soon as new Certificates of Competency and Certificates of Proficiency can be issued, their period of validity of five years will start from the expiry date of the previous certificates.

 8 Seagoing service